 Sahdev P. Zala presented this topic.
 Sahdev is a Kubernetes upstream contributor and also a core reviewer in the OpenStack.
-Overall, Sahdev has actively contributing to open source development for over five years.
-The past meetups were really great with amazing speakers but mainly focused on the Kubernetes operations.
-So, based on interest from meetup members, this session was targeted for current or potential new contributors to help learn the upstream contribution opportunities with focus on Issues Management and Pull Request work flow.
-The presentation was outlined as below,
+Sahdev has actively contributed to open source development for over five years.
+The past meetups were featured amazing speakers but mainly focused on the Kubernetes operations.
+So, based on interest from meetup members, this session was targeted at current or potential new contributors to help them learn the upstream contribution opportunities, with focus on issues management and pull request work flow.

-Overall, good attendance, interactions and organization made it possible to have another great Kubernetes meetup in the RTP.
-We look forward for more in 2018.
+Overall, good attendance, interactions, and organization made it possible to have another great Kubernetes meetup in the RTP.
+We look forward to more in 2018.